North America’s Premier Enduro Series

 Established in 2012 and based out of Crested Butte, CO, the Yeti Cycles Big Mountain Enduro presented by Shimano is the premier enduro series in North America.
-Over the past 6 years, BME has held major events throughout ColoRADo, Utah, New Mexico, the country of Mexico and other projects in the western US.
+Over the past 6 years, BME has held major events throughout ColoRADo, Utah, New Mexico, the country of Mexico and has managed other contract projects in the western US.
 As the years have passed and the sport continues to evolve, the BME has consistently ranked amongst one of the top global enduro series attracting the best riders in the world, while staying true to the roots of mountain biking.
 The foundation of BME is simple; offer authentic multi-stage Enduro events in unparalleled mountain biking destinations that fully support the riders, sponsors, the overall industry as a whole and the sustainable growth of Enduro racing.

 |YEAR||PRO MEN||PRO WOMEN|